Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Results

 We turn our attention to the magnetotransport for additional samples with varying carrier densities.
-Varying the carrier density will simultaneously alter the field scales of the observed QQHE as well as change the effective Coulomb disorder strength through the screening of defects.
-Figure \ref{fig:Fig3} show \rxx{} (a-d) as dark colored lines for $\mu_0H<0$ T and \rxy{} (e-h).
-Sample carrier densities increase from top to bottom.
+Decreasing the carrier density simultaneously reduces the field scales of the observed QQHE and increases the effective Coulomb disorder strength.
+Figure \ref{fig:Fig3} shows \rxx{} (a-d) as dark colored lines for $\mu_0H<0$ T and \rxy{} (e-h).
+Sample carrier densities increase from top to bottom (panel a to panel d).
 As expected with decreasing carrier density, the slope of the Hall effect and the longitudinal resistivity increase in magnitude.
-While the step-like, QQHE kink in \rxy{} is visible for each sample, the character of \rxx{} changes significantly as a function of $n$.
-In Sample D (Fig. \ref{fig:Fig3}d), the clear lump in \rxx{} at $\sim 5.7$ T coincides with the reduced slope in \rxy{}, indicative of a QQHE contribution.
-Clearly, the size of the QQHE signal in Fig. \ref{fig:Fig3}d is large compared to the non-QQHE background.
-To demonstrate the relative contributions of the QQHE and the background magnetoresistance, we plot the QQHE contribution, $\alpha H\partial_H\rho_{xy}$, as light colored traces for $\mu_0H>0$ T in Fig. \ref{fig:Fig3}a-d.
+While the step-like slope change in \rxy{} is visible for each sample, the character of \rxx{} changes significantly as a function of $n$.
+A high field \rxy{} plateau is observed in Sample A originating from the QQHE in the quantum limit.
+The plateau value is in agreement with the expected value based on theoretical calculations (Supplementary Note 7).
+In Sample D (Fig. \ref{fig:Fig3}d), the clear lump in \rxx{} at $\sim 5.7$ T coincides with the reduced slope in \rxy{}.
+To demonstrate the relative contributions of the QQHE and the background magnetoresistance, we plot an estimated QQHE contribution, $\alpha H\partial_H\rho_{xy}$, as light colored traces for $\mu_0H>0$ T in Fig. \ref{fig:Fig3}a-d.
 The overall proportionality constant, $\alpha$, is chosen to match the size of the lump-like feature in \rxx{}.
-For Sample D, this simple scaling works incredibly well.
-With decreasing $n$, this scaling progressively worsens: while the correlations of the features in \rxx{} and \rxy{} originating from the QQHE hold, an additional background component grows serving to obfuscate the \rxx{} QQHE features.
+Clearly, the size of the QQHE signal in Fig. \ref{fig:Fig3}d is large compared to the non-QQHE background as $\rho_{xx}$ is nearly identical to $\alpha H\partial_H\rho_{xy}$.
+For Sample D, this simple scaling works remarkably well.
+With decreasing $n$, this lone scaling progressively worsens: while the correlations of the features in \rxx{} and \rxy{} originating from the QQHE hold, an additional background component grows serving to obfuscate the \rxx{} QQHE features.
+Simultaneously, LBs are increasingly broadened as the carrier density is reduced and the Coulomb disorder strength grows (Supplemental Note 4).